Summer Nutrition Programs

 - Review the SFSP Fact Sheet for additional information about administering this federal program.

-- Attend your state agency's training
+- Attend the state agency's training

 - Locate and recruit eligible sites